prmr/DesignBook/exercises/e-chapter9.md

 ## Exercise 5

-Transform the static comparator factory from Exercise 5 into a simple static method declaration `compare(Show, Show):int`.
+Transform the static comparator factory from Exercise 5 into a simple static method declaration `compareByTime(Show, Show):int`.
 Then, change the code of Exercise 4 to use this method implementation instead.

 ## Exercise 6